 Welcome to one4thetable.com everyone!

-All this excitement aside, I often get asked; where does the phrase ‘One for the table’ come from?
+And why is the website called one4thetable?
 It’s is an expression that developed from sitting round the dinner table with friends at many restaurants around the world that I’ve been lucky enough to dine at.
 Faced with amazing menus, when we felt we couldn’t order any more but our inquisitive nature wouldn’t let us put the menu down, we’d say ‘let’s order one for the table’.
 That way we could order all (well most) of the items we wanted to try.
 Some might say it’s greedy, but I see it as a healthy fascination in food and drink…..
 And to be honest, I don’t see that fascination changing anytime soon!

 Now, browse the website and enjoy… And don’t be afraid to order one for the table!

 I’m a fine dining chef with a love of food media.
 I worked at Barclays private dining for two years and have been employed by Harbour & Jones for the past three years.
 Don’t worry I’m not asking for a job but would welcome the opportunity to gain some invaluable experience and insight into the media by working behind the scenes of a food programme.
 For the past two years I’ve been focusing on the development of FoodPunk, my own food blog on the hidden food gems in and around London, which has culminated in its own YouTube channel.